PrinceLance/Olala/README.md

 #FAQ
 1. What is "Olala"
 A. Obviously you are not French, are you?
+In the words of Abraham Lincoln:
+> Pardon my French

 2. Why the hassle, just dont use docker
 A. Then it won't be difficult enought for me.

 3. Since you come from PHP background, why not use it?
 A. So I can't try new stuffs because I am from PHP backgrounds?